nanvel/blog/pages/books.md

 - Elliott Waves Made Simple by Steve Sinclair
 - Electron Projects by Denys Vuika
 - [-] Learn Algorithmic Trading by Sebastien Donadio and Sourav Ghosh
+- [+] Pandas for Everyone by Chen Naniel Y.
+- Jupyter Notebook 101 by Michael Driscoll

 ## In progress

+- Chart Logic by R.S.
+Varnes J.D.
+- Python 3 Standard Library by Example by Doug Hellmann
-- RSI trading by Glenn Wilson
+- RSI Trading by Glenn Wilson
 - The Master Swing Trader by Alan Farley
 - Order Flow by Trader Dale
 - The Options Playbook by Brian Overby